The Long Mynd

 is a range of hills just west of Church Stretton in the middle of Shropshire.
 The word Mynd in Welsh means “hill” so you can see we are not far from the Welsh border country or “Marches”.
 The Mynd is 1450 feet high, so in the winter it can get snowed in and the roads to the club are steep and sometimes very difficult, if not impossible, to negotiate.
 They are not gritted in winter.
 However there are always ways to get here, even if it means leaving a car at the bottom and having a short walk up the hill from Asterton.

-Caution is advised especially with trailers.
-In the winter it is sometimes impassable.
-We advise calling the club first if there is any concern about the weather to check the road conditions.
+We strongly advise calling the club first if there is any concern about the weather to check the road conditions.

 - click here to see where we are on a large scale map.